Why Study about the Internet?

 If you click a hyperlink such as Home on a Web page, you will jump to the home page of the Website, not yours.
 To access your home page, click the Home button on the Explorer toolbar.

 - A collection of Web pages belonging to an organization or individual.
 These organizations or individuals maintain the Website.

 - Web site – A group of related Web pages.

-- A Web site is a screen or a collection of screens that provide information in text or graphical form that can be viewed Internet users activating the appropriate icon or commands.
+- A Web site is a screen or a collection of screens that provide information in text or graphical form that can be viewed by Internet users by activating the appropriate icon or commands.

 Web Browsers (Web browsing software).